KOST-CECO/KOST-Val/README.md

 This is free software, and you are welcome to redistribute it under certain conditions; see GPL-3.0_COPYING.txt for details.

-You can download KOST-Val under http://kost-ceco.ch/cms/index.php?kost_val_de.
+You can download KOST-Val under https://github.com/KOST-CECO/KOST-Val/releases or http://kost-ceco.ch/cms/index.php?kost_val_de.
 For installation-instructions check the manual (DE/FR/EN).